maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 Before you move forward, stop to think.
 What would you do first, and what soon after you get started?
 If you make an inventory of ideas you have, what do you list?
 Try doing that.

-We, people testing applications, come to the targets of testing with our biases.
-Our internal dialogue of being awesome just as much as our internal dialogue of being bad have impact on our ability to look at what we can do objectively, which is why I encourage writing things down to support your own learning about yourself.
+People testing applications come to the targets of testing with our biases.
+Our internal dialogue of being awesome just as much as our internal dialogue of being bad has an impact on our ability to look at what we can do objectively, which is why I encourage writing things down to support your own learning about yourself.
+Learning is about changing your mind, replacing something you thought you knew with something more accurate, and adding new knowledge on top of what you already knew.
+Pay attention to what your first instincts say about testing this one.

-This supports your learning, and I would not ask you to do this with every application you ever test.
-But it is an option you can start with, an option I enforce here for learning purposes even if it didn’t help with optimizing value of testing the application at hand.
+This careful listing of your starting point supports your learning, and we would not ask you to do this with every application you ever test.
+But it is an option you can start with, an option we enforce here for learning purposes even if it didn’t help with optimizing value of testing the application at hand.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide11.png)